State cracks down on COVID-19 coronavirus-related price gouging

 “While it is not uncommon for prices to increase during times of high demand or low supply, DATCP will be closely monitoring the marketplace to ensure Wisconsin consumers are being treated fairly,” said Lara Sutherlin, administrator for the Division of Trade and Consumer Protection “Consumers can report their concerns to DATCP’s Bureau of Consumer Protection for evaluation and follow-up.”

-Price-gouging complaint forms can be found on the DATCP website at go.madison.com/unyqk.
+Price-gouging complaint forms can be found on the DATCP website at go.madison.com/datcp.